smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-insights-api.md

 ## Fields

 The following fields are available with the fields parameter and can be requested with the fields parameter.
-Please note that metrics `videoP25Views`, `videoP50Views`, `videoP75Views`, `videoP95Views`, `videoCompleteViews`, `videoCompleteViewRate`, `videoAvgViewTime`, `videoAvgViewRate` will continue to update up to 48 hours after a video ad is served.
+Please note that metrics such as `videoP25Views`, `videoP50Views`, `videoP75Views`, `videoP95Views`, `videoCompleteViews`, `videoCompleteViewRate`, `videoAvgViewTime`, `videoAvgViewRate` will continue to update up to 48 hours after a video ad is served.

 ### Fields of identifier